taublast/MCP-JavierMobile/README.md

 6. Commit your changes (git commit -m 'Add a new feature')
 7. Push to the branch (git push origin feature/my-feature)
 8. Open a Pull Request

+### License

+This project is available under the MIT License.